ptkoz/lua-captive-portal/README.md

-# Captive portal for LEDE written in LUA
+# Captive portal for OpenWRT written in LUA

 ## Overview
-This is simple captive portal used by me in conjunction with my [AVR token generator](https://github.com/pamelus/avr-token-generator) for [LEDE](https://lede-project.org).
+This is simple captive portal used by me in conjunction with my [AVR token generator](https://github.com/pamelus/avr-token-generator) for [OpenWRT](http://openwrt.org/).
 It provides user interface for token authentication and api controlling unit for avr-token-generator.
 Appropriate firewall rules are created automatically.
 Internet access is given per MAC address after successful token validation.

 [![View demo video](https://img.youtube.com/vi/p0FRlCpmJHw/0.jpg)](https://www.youtube.com/watch?v=p0FRlCpmJHw)

-## Running captive portal on LEDE
+## Running captive portal on OpenWRT
-You need to configure your LEDE a bit to make magic happen.
+You need to configure your OpenWRT a bit to make magic happen.
 This guide assumes that you have already [configured a guest WLAN on your device](https://wiki.openwrt.org/doc/recipes/guest-wlan-webinterface).

 Once you gave your guest WLAN and firewall zone (`guest`) prepare it to use with captive portal.